 The first step is to find the most favourable locations for sondages.
 As a rule of thumb, it has been confirmed that sondages are most productive where arable farming was most intensive and/or of longest duration, i.e. where the most prominent marginal heights have formed.
 In any case, one should avoid areas where larger quantities of modern charcoal are to be expected, be it the remains of burnt wood waste after clearing or the remains of charcoal production in kilns.
-With some experience you can recognise both quite well: Charcoal of modern burnt wood waste is light and does not show any contamination of the outer vessels under the stereomicroscope, and charcoal from kilns is rather heavy (if not failed), because the charcoal burners always tried to control the smouldering process in such a way that as many flue gas components as possible condensed in the charcoal and thus increased its calorific value.
+With some experience you can recognise both quite well: Charcoal of modern burnt wood waste is light and does not show any contamination of the outer vessels under the stereomicroscope, and charcoal from kilns is rather heavy (if not failed), because the charcoal burners always tried to control the smouldering process in such a way that as many flue gas components as possible condensed in the charcoal and thus increased its weight and calorific value.
 Accordingly, the smaller wooden vessels are often dense under the microscope.
 By the way, the areas directly surrounding visible ground monuments such as burial mounds should also be avoided, not only for reasons of heritage conservation, but because activities may have been carried out there that led to an accumulation of charcoal which has nothing to do with the traces of arable farming.

 The main intention of the sondages is to sieve (almost) everything.
 Therefore, the sondages only need to be small in size, usually about 60 x 85 cm.
 Only the uppermost 5-10 cm are removed unscreened, in the case of a thick layer of raw humus, e.g. under conifers, possibly a little more.
 All the rest is sieved in separate removal layers of 5-10 cm, as dry as possible.
 Ideal, but not always applicable, are sieves with a mesh size of 2 mm and a surface of at least 40 x 60 cm; if necessary, only a part is sieved in this way and the rest with double the mesh size.
 A high tripod with holding chains for the sieves is recommended.
 All larger stones should be removed from the sieve immediately, as they may crush the sensitive charcoal, but the stones should be checked carefully for artificial traces.